 However, changes in technology mean that books are cheaper to produce and can be sold at lower prices.
 Even indie authors on a limited budget are able to produce good quality audiobooks.

 There is much more choice and my Audible subscription allows me to return any book for any reason at any time.
 This has made me more inclined to take a chance on new authors and titles.
+The biggest improvement for me has been the range of audiobooks now offered through my library, to the extent that I am now wondering whether I need the Audible subscription at all.

 Three’s a crowd